FireFlyMediaGroup/joeperks_platform_v2/docs/marketplace_integration_plan.md

 - Single source of truth: backend business logic in Medusa v2 modules/services
 - Multi-tenant by default: every request resolves tenant context and enforces it in DB/service layer
 - Cloud-first dev: Supabase Postgres via `DATABASE_URL` (no local DB by default)
-- Minimal patching: adopt marketplace plugin backend-only first; add UI patch later only if needed
+- Native marketplace implementation using modules, workflows, and module links; no external plugin
 - Security: Stytch for auth; principle of least privilege; secure secrets management

 ## 4) Atomic Step-by-Step Plan